ixofoundation/ixo-blockchain/x/bonds/spec/01_concepts.md

 * rights of ownership, and
 * voting rights.

-In the case in continuous organizations, tokens issued through bonding curves ebody rights to the future revenues of a startup.
+In the case of continuous organizations, tokens issued through bonding curves embody rights to the future revenues of a startup.
 In the augmented bonding curve, tokens can embody the rights to govern how funds are spent by a not-for-profit organization.
 In an Alpha-Bond, tokens can give holders the rights to future outcomes payments and performance incentive bonuses.